§ 53.02 DEFINITIONS.

 BIOCHEMICAL OXYGEN DEMAND (or BOD).
 Of sewage, sewage effluent, polluted waters or industrial wastes shall mean the quantity of dissolved oxygen in milligrams per liter required during stabilization of the decomposable organic matter by aerobic biochemical action under standard laboratory procedures for five days at 20° C. The laboratory determinations shall be made in accordance with procedures set forth in Standard Methods.

 BOARD.
-The Utility Service Board of the city, or any duly authorized officials or Boards acting in its behalf.
+The Board of Works of the city, or any duly authorized officials or boards acting in its behalf.

 BUILDING (or HOUSE) DRAIN.
 The lowest horizontal piping of building drainage system which receives the discharge from waste, and other drainage pipes inside the walls of the building and convey it to a point approximately five feet outside the foundation wall of the building.